I'm haunted by something I did to my cousin when we were children.

 I personally suspect that a large part of what draws people to one flavor of entertainment versus another—Disney World versus Queen of the Night—depends to a large degree on what effect those forms of entertainment have on different personality type's emotions and sense of well-being, a possibility that has been so far relatively unexplored.

 Remember my cousin?
 Another way that we happen to differ is in our views of the universe.
 Hers assumes interconnectedness and a higher purpose; mine a callous capriciousness.
 Perhaps her view allows her to enjoy pleasant entertainment, whereas mine requires repeated skittering over the precipice and back to reassure myself of the stability of reality.

-As Victor Lavelle, author of the novel The Devil In Silver, says of people's enjoyment of the morbid, "I think it's because we understand, on various levels, that existence can be tremendously difficult and downright horrifying.
+As Victor LaValle, author of the novel The Devil In Silver, says of people's enjoyment of the morbid, "I think it's because we understand, on various levels, that existence can be tremendously difficult and downright horrifying.
 Literature and film and art that acknowledges this fact confirms the feeling and that confirmation alone can be a gift."

-I agree with Lavelle.
+I agree with LaValle.
 Holding a dark mirror up to our deepest fears can be a comforting validation.
 Then the lights come up and we can kiss our date and laugh with our friends.
 Fear and relief, death and life, loss and friendship—the dramatic interplay between these threatening fictions and the comfort of reality can be a soothing gift.

 But depending on our personalities and views of the world, only some of us appreciate this gift.

 All in Your Head is a series that takes a scientific look at all things spooky and scary.
 Follow along here.

 Correction: This story originally spelled Victor LaValle's last name as "Lavelle."
 We regret the error.

 1 Goldberg's (1999) IPIP-AB5C Inventory, for those interested in the finer details.